 The grapes were hand-picked when they reached the moment of peak ripeness, which is different in each vineyard parcel, and in each season.
-The 18kg crates were brought immediately to the winecellar and the clusters placed into specialised, inclined-plane pneumatic presses.
+The 18kg crates were brought immediately to the winecellar and the clusters placed into specialised, inclinedplane pneumatic presses.
 They were specifically designed to give the clusters a slow, gentle, gradual pressing, with immediate separation of the juice from the berry.
-Franciacorta Extrême 2010 is made exclusively from the very first juice fraction to emerge, called the freerun must, which in 2010 was 28 litres per 100 kg of grapes.
-The lots of must are then quickly chilled to 10°C and put into special tanks, where they gravity-settle overnight; the result is totally clear, clean musts perfectly suited for the fermentation process.
+Franciacorta Extrême 2013 was made exclusively from the very first juice fraction to emerge, called the free-run must, which in 2013 was not more than 25 litres per 100 kg of grapes.
+The lots of must are then quickly chilled to 10oC and put into special tanks, where they gravitysettle overnight; the result is totally clear, clean musts perfectly suited for the fermentation process.
 That step takes place in temperature-controlled steel fermenters, to preserve the natural aromas released during the alcoholic fermentation.
 As soon as the natural sugars have been consumed, at the completion of fermentation, the new wine is transferred to another tank, along with its "fine lees," and prolonged contact with this sediment gives the wine a firmer structure and improved complexity.
 In the same way, lots of the finest Pinot Noir base wines from the Brolo vineyard undergo the same sur lie maturation, which deepens their sensory qualities, in particular their natural velvetiness and length.
-The final cuvée was assembled on 18 April 2011, which consisted of 100% Pinot Noir, with two selections grown in the Brolo vineyard and three in Quindicipiò.
-The average yield of the two vineyards for the grapes used in this Franciacorta was 8,100kg per hectare, or less than 1 kg per vine, equivalent to 3,024 bottles per hectare.
+The final cuvée was assembled on 10 March 2014, which consisted of 100% Pinot Noir, with two selections grown in the Brolo vineyard and three in Quindicipiò.
+The average yield of the two vineyards for the grapes used in this Franciacorta was 9,000kg per hectare, or less than 1 kg per vine, equivalent to 3,000 bottles per hectare.
 The selection of these particular parcels was the fruit of many tasting sessions, starting just after the harvest and extending up to a few days before the final assemblage itself, evidence of the painstaking attention, commitment, and passion required for the selection of the absolutely finest lots of base wine.
-The Pinot Noir parcels in the Brolo vineyard convey rigour, tautness, and austerity, imparting to the cuvée a heady minerality, while those in Quidicipiò constitute the foundation of the assemblage, and represent a style of Pinot Noir well-proportioned between structure-classic to a red-wine fermentation-and the longevity resulting from a white-wine fermentation.
-The cuvée was bottled on 7 June 2011, with a liqueur de tirage of sugar and active yeasts that were cultured in our own cellar and checked for functional effectiveness.
-The sur lie tirage lasted 120 months, during which period the Franciacorta matured in terms of olfactory complexity and sensory expressive force.
-The breakdown of the yeast cells heightened the primary grape aromas as well as those created during fermentation, crowning and complementing them with the so-called tertiary aromas, which give the Franciacorta added maturity and sharper-edged individuality.
+The Pinot Noir parcels in the Brolo vineyard convey rigour, tautness, and austerity, imparting to the cuvée a heady minerality, while those in Quidicipiò constitute the foundation of the assemblage, and represent a style of Pinot Noir well-proportioned between structure- classic to a redwine fermentation-and the longevity resulting from a whitewine fermentation.
+The cuvée was bottled on 20 May 2014, with a liqueur de tirage of sugar and active yeasts that were cultured in our own cellar and checked for functional effectiveness.
+The sur lie tirage lasted 108 months, during which period the Franciacorta matured in terms of olfactory complexity and sensory expressive force.
+The breakdown of the yeast cells heightened the primary grape aromas as well as those created during fermentation, crowning and complementing them with the so-called tertiary aromas, which give the Franciacorta added maturity and sharperedged individuality.
 At the same time, dissolution of the yeast also stiffens the structure of a wine, increasing both its body and its smooth, natural mouthfeel; these in turn, meld together with the acidity and crispness of the cuvée to create an overall impression of balance and pleasure of taste.
-The first disgorging was performed on 19 June 2021 with a liqueur d'expedition consisting of part of the base cuvée that had matured all those years in oak barrels, with a small amount of cane sugar for an Extra Brut style.
-The final, and crucial, production step is another period of rest in our cellars, required after disgorging to re-balance the Franciacorta's sensory profile.
+The first disgorging was performed on 5 May 2023 with a liqueur d'expedition consisting of part of the base cuvée that had matured all those years in oak barrels, with a small amount of cane sugar for an Extra Brut style.
+The final, and crucial, production step is another period of rest in our cellars, required after disgorging to rebalance the Franciacorta's sensory profile.